intersect — Return common elements or rows across arrays in MATLAB and RunMat.

 4

-Does intersect keep duplicate values?
+Does intersect keep duplicate values?⌄

 No. MATLAB and RunMat return each common value at most once.
 Use other logic (such as logical indexing) if you need multiset behavior.

-What is the default ordering?
+What is the default ordering?⌄

 intersect sorts results ascending by default.
 Specify 'stable' to preserve the input order from A.

-Can I intersect rows that contain strings?
+Can I intersect rows that contain strings?⌄

 Yes.
 String arrays support both element and row intersections.
 When using 'rows', the inputs must have the same number of columns.

-Are NaN values considered equal?
+Are NaN values considered equal?⌄

 Yes.
 NaN values are treated as equal for the purposes of intersection, matching MATLAB.

-Is the 'legacy' flag supported?
+Is the 'legacy' flag supported?⌄

 No. RunMat only implements the modern MATLAB semantics.
 Passing 'legacy' or 'R2012a' raises an error.

-Related functions to explore
+Related Array functions

 Open-source implementation

-- View intersect.rs on GitHub
+- View the source for intersect in Rust on GitHub

-- Learn how the runtime works
+- Learn how the RunMat runtime works

 - Found a bug?
 Open an issue with a minimal reproduction.